Best Practice Order Picking App: A Step-by-Step Guide

 But many store associates would disagree.

-It also means an order picking app needs to be simple, easy to use, and effective.
+In short, it means an order picking app needs to be simple, easy to use, and effective.

 1. Clicking on the list